AAC-Open-Source-Pool/MailMind/README.md

 ## Contribution

-We welcome contributions to improve Mailify.
+We welcome contributions to improve Mailmind.
 Please follow these guidelines:

 1. Read the README.md and understand the project’s goal and workflow.
 2. Use the same programming languages and dependency versions as in the project.